Zero-day vulnerability: Market

 Research published in 2022 based on maximum prices paid as quoted by a single exploit broker found a 44 percent annualized inflation rate in exploit pricing.
 Remote zero-click exploits could fetch the highest price, while those that require local access to the device are much cheaper.
 Vulnerabilities in widely used software are also more expensive.
 They estimated that around 400 to 1,500 people sold exploits to that broker and they made around $5,500 to $20,800 annually.

+Statistics

+In 2021, researchers discovered 66 zero-day exploits being used in attacks, a record at the time and more than double the number recorded in 2020.
+According to Google Threat Intelligence Group, 75 zero-day vulnerabilities were exploited in the wild in 2024, surpassing the 2021 record.
+In the first half of 2025 alone, over 23,600 vulnerabilities were published a, 16% increase over the same period in 2024, with nearly 30% of known exploited vulnerabilities weaponized within 24 hours of disclosure.

 Disclosure and stockpiling

 As of 2017, there is an ongoing debate as to whether the United States should disclose the vulnerabilities it is aware of, so that they can be patched, or keep them secret for its own use.
 Reasons that states keep a vulnerability secret include wanting to use it offensively, or defensively in penetration testing.
 Disclosing the vulnerability reduces the risk that consumers and all users of the software will be victimized by malware or data breaches.

 The phases of zero-day vulnerability disclosure, along with a typical timeline, are as follows: